GoEddie/SSDT-DevPack/README.md

  - Create tSQLt schemas (classes) including the extended property everyone always forgets
  - Take a stored procedure or tvf and create a tSQLt test for it including faking every take in the procedure and creating the parameters needed for the procedure and calling it
  - When developing a stored procedure (or tvf) configure a connection to a database with realistic statistics and have high costing queries hightlighted so it is easy to see queries that will cause issues (not a 100% catch all obviously)
+ - Re-write non sargable isnulls into sargable searches
+ - T-Sql Clippy (automatic re-writes, != into <>, name ordinals in order by etc)

 ## License
 [MIT](/License.md)